45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 8

 Creeping thyme is an ornamental and fragrant drought-tolerant ground cover.
-It typically spreads outwards by spreading, its small leaves staying evergreen in warmer climates for year-round greenery.
-Showy purple flower clusters bloom in mid-summer and attract butterflies and other insects.
+It typically spreads outward, its small leaves staying evergreen in warmer climates for year-round greenery.
+Showy purple flower clusters bloom in midsummer and attract butterflies and other insects.

-Creeping thyme is equally at home in an herb garden, rock garden, perennial border, or grown in a container.
+Creeping thyme is equally at home in an herb garden, rock garden, perennial border, or container.
 It is a low-maintenance plant that tolerates some dry soil.

-Give it a drink during prolonged drought, but make sure the soil is well-drained, as this plant does not like to stay wet.
+Give it a drink during prolonged drought, but make sure the soil drains well, as this plant does not like to stay wet.
 A large patch of creeping thyme in full bloom is very attractive.

 Cushion Spurge